 My Favorite Cub Scout Kits

-One of the fun things about Scouting is the skits being performed on camping trips or at pack and troop meetings.
-Most skits have some sort of twist at the end, which makes them fun.
-I am compiling my favorite skits that I have seen from Boy Scouts, Cub Scouts, and Girl Scouts and hope you add your favorites as well.
+One of the fun things about Scouting is the skits performed on camping trips or at pack and troop meetings.
+Most skits have some twist at the end, which makes them fun.
+I am compiling my favorite skits that I have seen from Boy Scouts, Cub Scouts, and Girl Scouts, and I hope you add your favorites as well.

-While getting ready for performing your skit and while practicing it, remember that these skits can all be modified to the size of the group.
-Look for ways to add to the skit to ensure no one is left out, or combine parts if you have too few people.
+While getting ready to perform your skit and practice it, remember that these skits can all be modified to the size of the group.
+Look for ways to add to the skit to ensure no one is left out or combine parts if you have too few people.
 Be creative and always have fun!

-I've been watching skits in Cub Scouts for a couple of years now and have been confounded by the lack of morals in most of them.
+I've been watching Cub Scout skits for a couple of years and am confounded by the lack of morals in most of them.
 We teach the scouts to be loyal, trustworthy, and to obey the law of the pack, but skits always seem to portray the opposite of the desired behavior.

-For Daisy, Brownie, Tiger, and Wolf scouts, skits are mainly done in a group with everyone performing a very similar speaking part.
-For Bear, Webelos, Girl, and Boy scouts, the skits become more complicated with various speaking parts and different animations going on.
+For Daisy, Brownie, Tiger, and Wolf scouts, skits are mainly done in a group, with everyone performing a very similar speaking part.
+For Bear, Webelos, and Girl and Boy scouts, the skits become more complicated with various speaking parts and different animations.
 It's great to see the Scouts start reaching out and planning their own skits at campfires and day camps.